technofocus-pte/amlmlopsdepth/Lab 5/Lab 5.md

 ## **Exercise 3: Explore models**

-1. Navigate to the **Models** tab to see the algorithms (models) tested.
+1. Navigate to the **Models + child Jobs** tab to see the algorithms (models) tested.
 By default, the models are ordered by metric score as they complete.

-2. For this tutorial, the model that scores the highest based on the chosen **Normalized root mean squared error** metric is at the top of the list.

-3. While you wait for all of the experiment models to finish, select the **Algorithm name** of a completed model to explore its performance details.
+2. While you wait for all of the experiment models to finish, select the **Algorithm name** of a completed model to explore its performance details.

     ![A screenshot of a computer Description automatically generated](./media/image22.png)

-4. Click on the **Overview** and view its details.
+3. Click on the **Overview** and view its details.

     ![A screenshot of a computer Description automatically generated](./media/image23.png)

-5. Click on the **Metrics** tab and explore the details.
+4. Click on the **Metrics** tab and explore the details.

     ![A screenshot of a computer Description automatically generated with medium confidence](./media/image24.png)